-In Florida, tenants pay rent in order to live in and enjoy their rental unit.
-Under Florida’s landlord-tenant law, there are certain disclosures about the rent that every tenant has the right to.
+In Florida and in all states, tenants pay rent in order to live in and enjoy their rental unit.
+Under Florida’s landlord-tenant law, there are certain disclosures about the rent that every tenant has the right to know and understand.
 This includes when rent is due, the length of the tenancy, and the procedures for increasing rent.

 Rent Basics in Lease Agreement

-- Forms of Payment Accepted as Rent: The landlord should include what types of payment he or she will accept as rent to avoid confusion.
+- Forms of payment accepted as rent: The landlord should include what types of payment they will accept as rent to avoid confusion.
 Landlords must usually accept at least two different forms of payment, such as a money order or an electronic funds deposit.

 - Late Fees: Another issue to be listed in the lease is if you will charge a late fee.
 This is the additional amount the tenant must pay if they do not pay their rent on the due date or during the grace period if you have one.